STLVNUB/quickesp/README.md

 # QuickESP
-Minimal and discreet ESP/EFI Mounter application for macOS (Ground-up WIP)
+**QuickESP** is a minimal and discreet **ESP/EFI Mounter** application for macOS.
+It's simple!
+Click to mount, and re-click to unmount.